-Since we understand trauma-informed care to be person and community-centered versus prescriptive or one-size-fits-all, the courses present theory, practices and ideas as possibilities and considerations with which your group can engage, explore and discuss.
-The content may resonate, it may provoke tension, and hopefully, it will catalyze each participant and group in gaining more clarity about what is true, what is most meaningful and what practices and resources will be most affirming for them and the unique community they serve.
+Since we understand trauma-informed care to be person and community-centered versus prescriptive or one-size-fits-all, the courses present theory, practices, and ideas as possibilities and considerations with which your group can engage, explore, and discuss.
+The content may resonate, it may provoke tension, and hopefully, it will catalyze each participant and group in gaining more clarity about what is true, what is most meaningful and what practices and resources will be most affirming for them and the unique community to which they belong.
 Within our organization, we do not promote one specific healing practice, method or ideology.
-Rather, we aim to open a wide field of possibility and plant seeds for each person, survivor and practitioner alike, to define, honor and grow into their unique way of living into their healing and sharing trauma healing care.
+Rather, we aim to open a wide field of possibility and plant seeds for each person, survivor and practitioners alike, to define, honor and grow into their unique way of living into their healing and sharing trauma healing care.

 One of our primary intentions in forming The Breathe Network years ago was to intentionally bolster the building of bridges, collaboration and solidarity between the anti-violence advocacy community and those who work in the holistic healing realm.
-We saw the disconnect and realized that the siloed nature of how healing and justice and advocacy work was structured was detrimental to both survivors and the folks that serve them.
-We have so much to learn and share with one another – about survivors and the societies they live within, about individual and collective nervous systems, about direct service and social change movement making, about emergent science and ancestral wisdom – and this new group learning format seeks to be another marker along our path towards deepening these vital, complementary and transformative relationships.
+We saw the disconnect and realized that the silo nature of how healing, justice, and advocacy work was structured was detrimental to both survivors and the folks that serve them.
+We have so much to learn and share with one another – about survivors and the systems they live within, about individual and collective trauma, about direct service and social change organizing, about emergent science and ancestral wisdom – and these unique courses aim to be another marker along our path towards deepening these vital, complementary, and transformative relationships.

-If you would like to learn more, please contact our Executive Director, Molly Boeder Harris at: email@example.com.
+If you would like to learn more about group enrollment, please contact our Executive Director, Molly Boeder Harris at: email@example.com.